connorbrooks18/at-tracking/README.md

 # Add --no-display for headless collection.
 ```

+Integrated collection keeps this detector as the sole RealSense owner.
+The
+runner may start it with `--snapshot-request REQUEST --snapshot-output OUTPUT`.
+When the robot process creates `REQUEST`, the detector writes one current
+Branch/Spur/Apple snapshot to `OUTPUT` and removes the request file.
+This is
+used after grasp closure so the apple position reflects movement with the
+grasp; a second camera pipeline must not be started during the run.

 The window shows the live overlay in either camera space or an alternate
 object-aligned overlay, depending on the `--use-reference-frame` flag.
 Axis
 colors are X red, Y green, and Z blue.
 In this standalone wrapper, `q`/Escape